errchh/aay/README.md

 # aay – All Around You

-Hong Kong cinema movie ticketing agent skills.
+Agent skills for Hong Kong cinema movie ticketing.

 ## Skills